Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Future Work

-One limitation of QRAF is the absence of a proof for the LCR condition as present in Problem \ref{prop1}.
-This challenge is not unique to the quaternionic domain but also persists in the complex domain.
-We believe that once the LCR condition is established for complex signals, the proof can be extended to the quaternionic setting without substantial difficulty.
-Alternatively, to address the difficulty, we considered a perturbed amplitude-based model and developed a non-convex QPAF algorithm.
-QPAF exhibits comparable performance to QRAF while has theoretical guarantee of linear convergence, which can be extended from proof for complex case.
+\textbf{(1) Theoretical analysis of QRAF:} One notable challenge is the absence of a proof for the Local Convergence Radius (LCR) condition in the QRAF, as outlined in Problem \ref{prop1}.
+This limitation is not unique to the quaternionic setting but is also observed in the complex setting.
+We anticipate that future work establishing the LCR condition for complex signals will facilitate its extension to the quaternionic framework without significant complexity.

-Furthermore, it is important to note that while quaternionic algorithms offer clear advantages in terms of convergence steps and success rate, their drawback in terms of computational time compared to real-valued algorithms cannot be overlooked.
-The current implementation of quaternionic algorithms relies on matrix computation techniques.
-Although the execution speed of these implementations may not be as competitive as real-valued algorithms—largely due to optimizations like MATLAB’s highly accelerated matrix operations—this does not impact the computational complexity or the fundamental priorities of the algorithms under these conditions.
+\textbf{(2) Efficient quaternionic computation:} The computational cost of QPR algorithms remains high compared to their real-valued analogues.
+This is largely due to the lack of hardware-accelerated support and optimization frameworks for quaternion algebra.
+Future work may explore dedicated quaternionic linear algebra libraries, GPU-accelerated quaternion solvers, or fast approximation schemes that retain algebraic structure while reducing computational complexity.

+\textbf{(3) Parameter tuning strategies:} The performance of QRAF and QPAF is sensitive to initialization and step-size parameters, which are less well understood in quaternionic optimization.
+Developing adaptive parameter selection schemes—such as learning-based hyperparameter tuning or curvature-aware step size adjustment—could improve robustness across diverse signal types.
+It is also an interesting topic.